-[article as originally published in The Clyde Fitch Report, September 6, 2017.]
+[Original published in The Clyde Fitch Report, September 6, 2017.]
 Stories about crossing class, caste and racial divides offer rich theatrical and cinematic possibilities.
-Far From Heaven, a recent example […]
+Far From Heaven, a recent example as a 2002 […]

 Stories about crossing class, caste and racial divides offer rich theatrical and cinematic possibilities.
 Far From Heaven, a recent example as a 2002 movie and 2013 Off Broadway musical, explores an American upper-class 1950s suburban wife and mother, her closeted gay husband, and her socially thwarted relations with a genteel Negro workman.
 We feel limits in a life assembled, a yearning for what might be, a resolution through loss and new possibilities.
 Some of these themes are picked up by playwright Thomas Klingenstein at the Cherry Lane Theatre in a work formerly titled Mr. Lincoln, now If Only, about an upper-class white woman in 1901 NYC who invites an old romantic partner, once a runaway slave, for a social call.